JINHXu/irm-for-nli/README.md

 * bias prevalence (ratio of biased samples): alpha1 = alpha2 = 1.0 _training data have the same alph_

+### Notes in this setup

+two features in this setup:

+* causal feature (aa/bb vs. ab/ba)

+* bias feature (c as a nagetion word or slur in the hate case)

+> ERM relies on the appended character to predict the label, thus failing completely on the test set.

+i.e. ERM relies on the bias feature

+> IRM manages to identify the environment-specific correlation and relies on the causal feature, achieving 100% test accuracy.

+i.e. IRM is able to acquire the causal feature, and not fooled by the bias feature

 ### NLI train data

 * env1: p = 0.8